ixaixim/rqcopt-reimplementation/README.txt

 Some libraries in the JAX ecosystem (for example, Flax) offer their own dataclass decorators (e.g., flax.struct.dataclass).
 These variants might offer additional functionality or optimizations that are tailored to the kinds of immutable, functionally pure data containers that JAX transformations require.

+Question for Isabel: (01.05.2025)
+- Since the loss is Tr(U_circuit U_MPO^dagger), do we need to take the Dagger of the Ref MPO?
+Or is this already provided in the correct form?
+- Clarification on the update step process (vertical and horizontal sweep and caching system).
+- Possible clarification on the environment tensor ordering (do we take the transpose?) -> verify by doing finite differences.
+- Environment: do we have to take the conjugate after "cutting out the gate"?